 Jenn’s day wasn’t done yet.
 Jose took us to Cristal Cenote on the way back into Tulum.
 I abstained again for medical reasons, but Jenn took some time to explore and play in the water.
 As far as cenotes go, Cristal was just ok.
 It wasn’t as beautiful as others we found in on our Yucatan cenote tour and didn’t compare to diving Dos Ojos.
 It was open to the air with a lot of biomass in the water.
 The diving board looks like fun, and it’s always good to play in the water.
 If we did this tour in July instead of January, we would have been begging to go swimming after hiking back to the car in Muyil.

 We loved our Sian Ka’an experience with Agua Clara Dive Center.
 Jose did an excellent job guiding.
-The Muyil Ruins, although not as famous as the Tulum Ruins, seems to be the historic Mayan port at Tulum.
 The beautiful bays of Sian Ka’an justified the entire trip.
 It’s rare that you can find water like that, let alone get to snorkel in a natural lazy river.
 The Siam Ka’an tour was one of the most beautiful adventures we had on our Cancun trip and it truly showcased the nature and beauty of the Yucatan.
+We are adding it to our list of amazing Riviera Maya adventures including shark diving in Playa, snorkeling with turtles in Akumal Bay, scuba diving Cozumel, and exploring Rio Secreto.

 As always, the views and opinions expressed are entirely our own, and we only recommend brands and destinations that we 100% stand behind.